 For six (6) years, he led the JRCC with distinction increasing strategic partnerships and making it one of the most recognizable regional security operational entities throughout the Region.
 On 6th January 2018 as the most senior officer on staff, Lt.
 Col. Michael Jones was appointed Executive Director (Ag.), CARICOM IMPACS by the Council of Ministers of National Security and Law Enforcement while maintaining his substantive duties as COO, Border Security at the JRCC.

 On 1st March 2021, upon completion of a Community recruitment process, Lt.
 Col. Jones was offered the substantive position of Executive Director, CARICOM IMPACS.

-A national of Barbados, he holds a baccalaureate degree in Mathematics and Computer Science, and a Master of Science degree in Project Management & Evaluation, both from Cave Hill Campus, University of West Indies and a Masters of Research from the University of Liverpool.
-He has been a serving member of the Barbados Defence Forceas a Commissioned Officer (Reserves) for the last 27 years; and currently serves as the Chairman of the Disciplinary Committee for the entire Barbados Defence Force.
+A national of Barbados, he holds a baccalaureate degree in Mathematics and Computer Science, and a Master of Science degree in Project Management & Evaluation, both from Cave Hill Campus, University of West Indies and a Master of Research from the University of Liverpool.
+He has been a serving member of the Barbados Defence Force as a Commissioned Officer (Reserves) for the last twenty-seven (27) years; and currently serves as the Chairman of the Disciplinary Committee for the entire Barbados Defence Force.

-Over the last 15 years, he has also been a part-time lecturer in Management Studies Department of Cave Hill, teaching in the area of Information Systems and Computer Applications for Business and also serves as a Member of the inaugural Advisory Committee of the Centre for Biosecurity Studies at Cave Hill Campus.
-He has placed on hold the completion of his doctoral thesis on corporate social entrepreneurship to have a singular focus of putting the Agency on a path of financial self-sustainability and growthand has research interests in the areas of data mining for product development.
+Over the last fifteen (15) years, he has also been a part-time lecturer in Management Studies Department of Cave Hill, teaching in the area of Information Systems and Computer Applications for Business and also serves as a Member of the inaugural Advisory Committee of the Centre for Biosecurity Studies at Cave Hill Campus.